hackutk/overflow-example/complex/README.md

-# overflow-example
+# Complex Buffer Overflow Exploit

-An example buffer overflow exploit.
+An example buffer overflow exploit for getting a shell on the target system.

 ###Included files